jaimejim/draft-coap-mud/draft-jimenez-mud-coap.md

 - A URL (using CoAP) that can be used to locate a description;
 - The description itself, including how it is interpreted, which is now hosted on the thing under "/mud"; and
-- A means for local network management systems to retrieve the description from /mud
+- a means for local network management systems to retrieve the description from "/mud"
-- from the Thing itself which acts as file server.
+- which is hosted by the Thing itself acting as file server.

 ~~~
 ...................................................